-External Debt as at 31 March 2013
+External Debt as at 31 March 2015 (£760.839m)

-- 3.5.4 In 2013/14, the Council took up £27m of new borrowing at an overall average interest rate of 2.13%.
+- 3.5.4 In 2014/15, the Council took up £43.574m of new borrowing at an overall average interest rate of 2.14%.
 These interest rate levels are very low and unprecedented, representing real savings in the Authority's cost of borrowing.
-Of the £27m borrowed, £9.5m was taken up as a Lenders Option Borrowers Option (LOBO) loan from Siemens Financial Services on 30 December 2013.
-This LOBO loan was agreed on 11 November 2013 and was for a 15 year term with 2 option dates in Year 5 and in Year 10 when Siemens has the option to have the loan repaid.
-The interest rate achieved was 3.33% a comparable 15 year maturity loan from PWLB on 10 November was 4.00%.
-In October 2013 the Council negotiated a £7.5m loan with Portsmouth City Council at an interest rate of 1.45%, the loan was for three years maturing on 27 March 2017; a further £10m was also taken up from London Borough of Newham at an interest rate of 1.62% this loan was also for three years maturing on 31 May 2017. - 3.5.5 The Government's 2012 budget introduced a 20 basis points discount on loans from the PWLB for those authorities providing improved information and transparency on their locally determined long-term borrowing and associated capital spending plans.
+Of the £43.574m borrowed, £3.574m was taken up as a maturity loan from Amber Green LEEF 2 LLP to fund energy efficiency and carbon reduction schemes within the Capital Programme.
+This loan is for 9 years at 1.80% the comparable Public Works Loan Board (PWLB) loan interest rate on the day that this loan was first agreed was 3.55%.
+In April 2014 the Council negotiated a £5.0m loan with Cornwall Council at an interest rate of 2.0%, the loan was for 4 1⁄2 years maturing on 24 October 2018; a further £10m was also taken up from London Borough of Bromley at an interest rate of 1.50% over three years with a further £5m being borrowed from the London Borough of Merton over 2 years at the rate of 1.09%. - 3.5.5 The Government's 2012 budget introduced a 20 basis points discount on loans from the PWLB for those authorities providing improved information and transparency on their locally determined long-term borrowing and associated capital spending plans.
 This special rate was termed the 'certainty rate'.
 The Council applied to HM Treasury to be eligible for this rate to finance its prudential borrowing and also to refinance maturing long term debt over the next three financial years.
-The application was successful.
-Although no new loans were taken up from the PWLB at this lower rate in 2013/14, the facility is in place to do so in the future. - 3.5.6 Appendix B displays the movements in the PWLB interest rates for the 10-year, 25-year and 50-year loan periods during 2013/14. - 3.5.7 In September 2013, the Council was successful in bidding for a £20m loan facility for energy efficiency and carbon reduction schemes within the Capital Programme.
-The funding will be advanced from the European Investment Bank (EIB) through Amber Green LEEF 2 LLP over a 10-year term and will be made available in two tranches; the first tranche is for up to £6m to be drawn before 31 December 2014 at an interest rate of 1.80% and the second tranche is for up to £14m to be drawn down between 1 August 2015 to 31 July 2016 at an interest rate of 2.50%.
-The comparable 10 year PWLB loan rate on the day was 3.55%. - 3.5.8 In a separate development, the EIB has contacted the Council directly to offer to put into place a £100m loan facility to fund aspects of the Council's Education Capital Strategy over the next few years.
-Negotiations are being conducted between senior officers from both organisations to have this facility approved within the next few months.
-The EIB has indicated that it will endeavor to ensure that interest rates on loans advanced will be lower than the PWLB certainty rates on the day.
-Once secured, this facility together with that detailed in 3.5.7, will offer cheaper alternative sources of long term funding generating substantial savings of interest payable on the Authority's overall debt in the future.
-Although the EIB is unable to give a forward indication of the depth of the discount offered, the level of savings to be Authority are likely to be in the region of hundreds of thousands of pounds.
+The application was successful and the Authority took up two new £10m maturity loans from the PWLB at this lower rate in 2014/15; the first over 10 1⁄2 years at 2.77% and the second over 11 1⁄2 years at 2.85%.
+The 'certainty rate' facility remains in place for future borrowing. - 3.5.6 Appendix B displays the movements in the PWLB interest rates for the 10-year, 25-year and 50-year loan periods during 2014/15. - 3.5.7 In a separate development, as was previously disclosed to Members in past treasury reports, the European Investment Bank (EIB) contacted the Council directly to arrange a £102m loan facility to fund aspects of the Council's Education Capital Strategy over the next few years.
+Negotiations have now concluded and the contract between both parties was signed on 22 July 2015.
+This facility will offer cheaper alternative sources of long term funding generating substantial savings of interest payable on the Authority's overall debt in the future.